Come on! Feel the noise! Part 2

 noiseSeed(0);

-If you want to get widely changing values like from 0.0 to 1.0, you can normalize with the min/max value of 'noise()'.
+If you want to get widely changing values like from 0.0 to 1.0, you can normalize with the min/max value of noise().
+Though, you should treat the problem that it tends to cause jerky changing.

 Not noise values like this.